vumichien/cocoindex/examples/docs_to_knowledge_graph/README.md

 ### Browse the knowledge graph

-After the knowledge graph is build, you can explore the knowledge graph you built in Neo4j Browser.
+After the knowledge graph is built, you can explore the knowledge graph.

-For the dev enviroment, you can connect neo4j browser using credentials:
-- username: `neo4j`
-- password: `cocoindex`
-which is pre-configured in the our docker compose [config.yaml](https://raw.githubusercontent.com/cocoindex-io/cocoindex/refs/heads/main/dev/neo4j.yaml).
+* If you're using Neo4j, you can open the explorer at [http://localhost:7474](http://localhost:7474), with username `neo4j` and password `cocoindex`.
+* If you're using Kuzu, you can start a Kuzu explorer locally.
+See [Kuzu dev instance](https://cocoindex.io/docs/ops/storages#kuzu-dev-instance) for more details.

-You can open it at [http://localhost:7474](http://localhost:7474), and run the following Cypher query to get all relationships:
+You can run the following Cypher query to get all relationships:

 ```cypher
 MATCH p=()-->() RETURN p
 ```

 <img width="1366" alt="neo4j-for-coco-docs" src="https://github.com/user-attachments/assets/3c8b6329-6fee-4533-9480-571399b57e57" />

 ## CocoInsight
 I used CocoInsight (Free beta now) to troubleshoot the index generation and understand the data lineage of the pipeline.